+'''

-buffer_read(), write()
+buffer read(), write()

+'''

+'''

-buffer_read (frames=-1, dtype=None)
+buffer_read (frames=-1, ctype='double')

+'''

 Read from the file and return data as buffer object.

 Reads the given number of frames in the given data format starting at the current read/write position.
 This advances the read/write position by the same number of frames.
 By default, all frames from the current read/write position to the end of the file are returned.
 Use seek() to move the current read/write position.